 He first came to popularity in April 2008, after he scored a double century in a match against India, becoming the first South African to have ever done so.
 He scored a total of 217 runs, which has been the highest so far in his career.

 He holds many other records as well including the fastest Test century by a South African and also the fastest T20 50 by a South African.
 He plays in the Indian Premier League (IPL), a popular T20 cricket league contested in India.
-He has played for Delhi Daredevils and currently plays for Royal Challengers Bangalore in IPL.
+He has played for Delhi Daredevils and ended his IPL career while playing for Royal Challengers Bangalore.

 Besides being a cricketer, he is also a proficient singer and guitarist.
 He has released a bilingual pop album named ‘Maak Jou Drome Waar’.
 He is also a football enthusiast and an avid supporter of Manchester United.
 De Villiers has been involved in charity works as well.

 Ab De Villiers Career Statistics

 |South Africa v England at St George’s Park, Port Elizabeth, December 17, 2004|

 |South Africa vs Australia at Johannesburg – March 30 – April 03, 2018|

 |South Africa v England at Springbok Park, Bloemfontein, February 2, 2005|

 |South Africa v India at Centurion Park, Centurion, February 16, 2018|